 The 40 homes that cannot be served by the aqueduct system will participate in a program to install rainwater catchment systems.
 All of the homes with zinc roofs, totaling 30, will participate.

 The tanks will be industrial-sized manufactured 100-gallon tanks, purchased with project funds.
 Gutter systems made of PVC will be installed to collect the water.
 Water will be piped into the kitchens using PVC tubing.

 The community will contribute about 1/3 of the project cost, including labor to repair the aqueduct and materials and labor for the construction of the wooden tank stands.

 The community will be encouraged to use the communal tap stands as well as the rainwater catchment systems instead of fetching water from unprotected springs and the creek.

-The improvements are expected to drastically increase the quantity and quality of the water available in the community, and thereby reduce illness caused by waterborne disease.
+The improvements are expected to drastically increase the quantity and quality of the water available in the community, and thereby reduce illnesses caused by waterborne diseases.

 The beneficiaries will contribute to the project by investing $5 per drum.
 Each participating family will be required to attend a workshop regarding water conservation and basic hygiene.